alphagov/zendesk-scripts/README.md

 #### De-duplicate support queue
 * The script uses the Zendesk API to identify multiple tickets from the same UserID in the 1st line support queue which match a set of parameters.
 If there are > 1 tickets with a status of not closed or solved, they are moved to a dedicated Zendesk queue.
-* The script is automated via a Concourse pipeline called 'zendesk-deduplicator'.
+* The script is automated via a Concourse pipeline called `zendesk-deduplicator`.
 On a successful merge to master, a new docker container is built, tagged and stored.
-Following the schedule, the latest version of the container is retrieved and the ruby script executed.
+Following the schedule, the latest version of the container is retrieved and the ruby script is executed.
 Secrets are stored using AWS SSM.
 * The script requires sufficient permissions in Zendesk and is configured to use account email and a token as auth.

 To use the script from the CLI, set the environment variables as [above](#add-environmental-variables-to-bashrc-or-to-screen-session), then: